akrishna77/QSettlers/QSettlers/index.md

 ## System Architecture Design

 A large part of this project was modifying the original JSettlers code to interface with our DQN, which required understanding the underlying architecture of JSettlers and altering it to our needs.
-The framework of JSettlers is comprised of the following main components:
+The framework of JSettlers is comprised of the following main components, all written in Java:

-1. SOCServer: Server that hosts the game and sends messages between clients
+**Server:** Server that hosts the game and sends messages between clients **PlayerClient:** Player-side client.
-2. SOCClient: Player-side client.
 Connect to a server to play a game.
-3. RobotClient: Client to connect an AI to a game; handles messages between Server and Brain.
+**RobotClient:** Client to connect an AI to a game; handles messages between Server and Brain.
-4. RobotBrain: Contains all the decision-making logic.
-Takes game state & queries from Client and returns decision.
+**RobotBrain:** Contains all the decision-making logic.
+Takes game state & queries from RobotClient and returns decision.

-To implement our own agent, we had to create our own Client and Brain.
+Our DQN code was all written in Python, and is implemented in the component:

+**DQN Server:** Server that accepts game states and queries from a client and returns decisions while training the underlying model.

+To implement our own agent, we had to create our own RobotClient and RobotBrain that interface both with the Server for game management and our DQN Server for decision logic.
+Creating both connections led to some unnecessary connection complexity, so we further altered the JSettlers game server to locally instantiate our RobotClient and RobotBrain as well as JSettlers AI agents such that nobody needs to connect to the server; we're actually running on the server itself.
+A diagram of this system is shown below:

+<<INclude diagram here>>

 ## Training Design